openvinotoolkit/open_model_zoo/models/public/fastseg-large/fastseg-large.md

 ## Use Case and High-Level Description

-fastseg-large is an accurate real-time semantic segmentation model, pretrained on [Cityscapes](https://www.cityscapes-dataset.com) dataset for 19 object classes, listed in `<omz_dir>/data/dataset_classes/cityscapes_19cl.txt` file.
+fastseg-large is an accurate real-time semantic segmentation model, pre-trained on [Cityscapes](https://www.cityscapes-dataset.com) dataset for 19 object classes, listed in `<omz_dir>/data/dataset_classes/cityscapes_19cl.txt` file.
 See Cityscapes classes [definition](https://www.cityscapes-dataset.com/dataset-overview) for more details.
 The model was built on MobileNetV3 large backbone and modified segmentation head based on LR-ASPP.
 This model can be used for efficient segmentation on a variety of real-world street images.
 For model implementation details see original [repository](https://github.com/ekzhang/fastseg).

 ## Specification